jmcook1186/RemoteIceSurfaceAnalyser/README.md

 ### 2DBA Band ratio index and prediction

 If the SNICAR inversion is toggled ON, the 2DBA band ratio index and prediction is calculated by default.
 The 2DBA index was proposed by Wang et al (2018) for biomass quantification.
 It is the ratio between reflectance in Sentinel 2 bands 5 / band 4.
-A conversion from index value to cell concentration is also applied.
+A conversion from index value to cell concentration is also applied which was derived from linear regression between measured cell concentrations and BDA2 index values.
+We diverge from Wang et al.'s exponential equation because of frequent unrealistically high cell concentration estimates in 20m Sentinel-2 data.

 ### Missing pixel interpolation